vdeaugustine/CPSC471/README.md

 Run client application:

 python mclient.py <address> <port number>

-  we have tested it and it runs when entering "localhost" as address
+We have tested the program with 'localhost' as the address

 Enter commands on client application

 Enter quit to end the program

+Notes: Program is not complete.
+We established a connection and communication between server and client sockets, accept user input, and begin running ls command, but were confronted with some bugs that were unable to be solved in time.